A Little About Your New Lawyer

 Daily Operations Matters

 The definition of Concision is "the art and practice of minimizing words used to convey an idea...eliminating redundancy without omitting important information".
 This is my philosophy not only in drafting legal documents but in my overall approach to practicing law; simple, straight-forward, solid guidance without all the unnecessary fluff.
-I know healthcare law.
+I know clinical laboratory law.
 I know business operations and business law.
 I work hard, bill fairly and I want you to succeed in spite of all the regulatory mess the government heaps on you.
 If you've always dreaded calling your lawyer, you'll be pleasantly surprised.